The Leadership Institute

 Over the course of a three month program, participants attend bi-weekly Zoom workshops on strengthening leadership skills and understanding of womxn’s activism, including public speaking, intersectionality, implicit bias, and team dynamics.
 At the end of each session, participants are assigned a new group of girls to work on a project.
 Participants also have access to a Google Classroom with free career-readiness and women's empowerment resources.

 MEET OUR FALL 2020 FELLOWS:

 SPRING 2020 WORK:

-The fellows used what they learned about implicit bias and microaggression to develop a creative work.
-They expressed these, for some personal, experiences of women that they were passionate about through Opinion-Editorial, poems, and visual art pieces.
+The fellows used what they learned about implicit bias and microaggressions in combination with their personal experience with intersectionality to develop an art piece.
+They expressed these, for some personal, issues they've experienced as womxn through paintings, poems, and more.